{{org_field_logo}}

 4. Compliance with the Health and Social Care Act 2008 Code of Practice

-The Code of Practice on the Prevention and Control of Infections under The Health and Social Care Act 2008 sets out the legal framework for infection control in health and social care settings. {{org_field_name}} is committed to full compliance with this Code to ensure the safety of service users, staff, and visitors.
+The Code of Practice on the Prevention and Control of Infections under the Health and Social Care Act 2008 sets out the legal framework and standards for infection control in health and social care settings. {{org_field_name}} is committed to full compliance with this Code to ensure the safety of service users, staff, and visitors.
+Compliance with this policy also demonstrates adherence to CQC’s Fundamental Standards, particularly Regulation 12: Safe care and treatment, which includes requirements to assess risks and prevent and control the spread of infections in care settings.

 Maintaining a robust infection prevention and control governance framework